gephi/gephi-plugins/README.md

 ## Abouts

 This plugin is able to do the things below:
-- Designed to handle millions of nodes and billions of edges.
+- Designed to handle significantlty large of nodes and edges.
+- Works on the largest weakly component of nodes.
 - Focus is on the analysis of the topology/structure of huge undirected graphs, read from a file.
 - Particular focus on distance-related functions for computing the exact and approximate distance distribution graph and the following distance-based network metrics the diameter, center size, radius, periphery size and eccentricity.
 - No support for graph models/generators, node/edge attributes, node/edge weights, multi-partite networks, community detection algorithms or visualization (there are other tools that can do that).
 - Users are able to color network image based on the calculated results.

 ## Features